 Marty Cagan, in this book, says that unless your product has value, is feasible and usable, it is not worth building – a fairly direct statement, eh?

 The author, through her book, teaches readers how to structure a vibrant product and how to deliver a tech product in a way that customers embrace it with open arms.

 Inspired is for everybody- whether you are an early-stage startup striving to get to product/market fit, or a growth-stage company relentless trying to scale your organization, or an established firm trying newer strategies to deliver value to your customers.

-This book talks product organization, customer engagement, consistent innovation and business success in an INSPIRING WAY.
+This book talks about product organization, customer engagement, consistent innovation, and business success in an INSPIRING WAY.

 6) Crossing The Chasm

 Written by Geoffrey A. Moore, this book is an international bestseller and one of the best product management books ever written.